W298/apollo/README.md

 ## Textures

-You have to download the textures from the [Release](https://github.com/W298/apollo/releases) and place the downloaded directory in your root directory for build properly.
+You have to download the textures from the [Release](https://github.com/W298/apollo/releases) and place Textures directory in your root directory for build properly.

 ## Techniques